 This pump is an 0 Series, closed impeller, self-priming centrifugal model, with straight-in suction, without a suction check valve.
 It is designed to handle petroleum products or other clean liquids that do not contain large entrained solids.
-The basic material of construction for wetted parts is gray iron, with cast iron impeller and steel shaft.
+The basic material of construction for wetted parts is gray iron and steel shaft.